descon-uccs/inertialArenaRL/README.md

 Import the included `rl_env.yaml` file into a new Anaconda environment; this should install all of the necessary packages, along with the latest versions of JupyterLab and Spyder.

 # Usage
-All of the basic functionality can be tested by running
+All of the basic functionality can be tested by activating the above anadonda environment and then running
 ```
 python main.py
 ```